wwivbbs/wwiv/README.md

 ninja-build | 1.8 or later, earlier versions probably work too g++ | 8.3.0 or later (easiest to install via build-essential on debian)

-If you are on debian, you can use ```/builds/jenkins/linux/install-prereqs.sh``` to ensure that the right software is installed.
+If you are on debian or ubuntu, you can use the ```/builds/jenkins/linux/install-prereqs.sh``` escript to ensure that the right software is installed.
 This command should be executed as root (using sudo)

 ### WWIV Binaries
 Here's the list of binaries that will be built in the build directory: